storj/drpc/drpcwire/README.md

 ```
 SplitN splits the marshaled form of the Packet into a number of frames such that
 each frame is at most n bytes.
 It calls the callback with every such frame.
 If n
-is zero, a default of 1024 is used.
+is zero, a reasonable default is used.

 #### func  UnmarshalError